Ruffles91/Ruffles91.github.io/README.md

   displaying: going, maybe or a not intrested feature by their name each time you get a friend notification
-- Put in place an information/Events Feature Showing Upcoming Events and things to do in Gisborne Local Sports and Club registrations local walk ways and popular spots in gisborne and Directions to find these places via GPS etc.
+- Put in place an information/Events Feature Showing Upcoming Events and things to do in Gisborne Local Sports and Club registrations local walk ways and popular spots in gisborne and Directions to find these places via GPS and Maps.

-- Implement the above information to our calendar.
+#### Team Decision Outcome
+*It was decided that we would go foward with the 'Gisborne Event Calendar' idea with the intrest around bringing the community together by engaging in a calendar which will have information and interaction features.

 # Step 3: Implement